Skip to main content

 Promoting innovations in health care

-At CVS Health®, we believe that policymakers should encourage market innovations that promote value and place consumers in control of their own health care.
+At CVS Health, we believe that policymakers should encourage market innovations that allow consumers to access care where, when and how they need it.
 A major component of this shift is promoting care in the lowest cost setting with health care professionals appropriately qualified and trained for the level of care needed.
 Treating non-urgent and minor ailments in retail clinics rather than hospital emergency rooms makes care more affordable and convenient for patients while ensuring that high-cost settings are available for those who truly need them.

 Quality care we support